noodldocs/noodldocs.github.io/nodes/visual/group.md

 ### Placement

 **Pos X**
-The X position of this element either relative to it's parent top left corner or relative to it's layouted position depending on the _Position_ property.
-Can be specified in pixels or as a percentage of it's parents width.
+The X position of the Group.
+Either relative to its parent top left corner or relative to its layouted position depending on the _Position_ property.
+Can be specified in pixels or as a percentage of its parent's width.

 **Pos Y**
-The Y position of this element either relative to it's parent top left corner or relative to it's layouted position depending on the _Position_ property.
-Can be specified in pixels or as a percentage of it's parents height.
+The Y position of the Group either relative to its parent's top left corner or relative to its layouted position depending on the _Position_ property.
+Can be specified in pixels or as a percentage of its parent's height.

 **Rotation**
 The rotation in degrees.

 **Scale**
-Specified scaling of this element, a value of 0 scales the element down completely it will no longer be visible, a value of 1 will give it the original size, and a value of 2 will double the size etc.
+Specifies scaling of the Group.
+A value of 0 scales the Group down completely so that it is no longer be visible.
+A value of 1 gives it the original size, and a value of 2 doubles the size and so on.

 **Transform Origin X**
-Specifes the X position within this element that will be the center for rotation and scale.
-By default it is the center of the object (e.g. 50%) but you can specify an arbitrary value in either percentage of the element width or a explicitly in pixels.
+Specifes the X position within this Group that will be the center for rotation and scale.
+By default it is the center of the object (i.e. 50%) but you can specify an arbitrary value in either percentage of the Group's width or explicitly in pixels.

 **Transform Origin Y**
-Specifes the Y position within this element that will be the center for rotation and scale.
-By default it is the center of the object (e.g. 50%) but you can specify an arbitrary value in either percentage of the element height or a explicitly in pixels.
+Specifes the Y position within this Group that will be the center for rotation and scale.
+By default it is the center of the object (i.e. 50%) but you can specify an arbitrary value in either percentage of the Group's height or explicitly in pixels.

 ### Advanced

 **CSS Style**
-Here you can add custom CSS styles that will be added to this element.
+Here you can add custom CSS styles that will be added to this Group.
 The styles are specified in camel case, so _background-color_ in CSS will be specified as _backgroundColor_.

 ## Outputs

 ### Other

 **Child Index**
 The place this node has in relation to its parent.
-E.g. if a _Group_ have three children, then the first child will have _Child Index_ 0, the second child will have _Child Index_ 1, and so on.
+E.g. if a _Group_ has three children, then the first child will have _Child Index_ 0, the second child will have _Child Index_ 1, and so on.

 **This**
-A reference to this node.
+A reference to this Group node.
 Used in custom _Javascript_ nodes and more.

 **Scroll Position**
 The current position of scrolling in pixels.